Film & Television

 Thirteen cities across the county offer a range of options, including colleges, courthouses, historic street settings, forests, water features, office buildings, churches and more.
 Click to see all options.

-A sophisticated location, mapping and permitting portal makes the process of finding, securing and managing locations simple.
-This new system will eventually aggregate all cities and unincorporated areas allowing for a true single stop for comprehensive information.
-Click here for the portal.
+A sophisticated locations, jurisdictional and permitting portal makes the process of finding, securing and managing locations simple.
+Our system will eventually aggregate all cities and unincorporated areas allowing for a true single stop for comprehensive information.
+Click here to proceed directly to our FilmApp page.

 DeKalb’s talent pool boasts more than thousands of talented, unionized professionals living and working in the county.
 Productions have access to residents skilled in on-set production, set design, sound, camera operations, electrical, catering, makeup, transportation, construction, script supervision, location management and more.